Nexus-Mods/NexusMods.Paths/docs/Trees/HowItWorks.md

     `IHaveBoxedChildren`, you will need to implement said functionality it for all 'child' providing interfaces.

-    To do this, it's recommended to implement for `IHaveBoxedChildren` first, then just copy the implementation for `IHaveBoxedChildrenWithKey`, while changing the types involved.
+    To do this, it's recommended to implement for `IHaveBoxedChildren` first, then just copy the implementation for `IHaveObservableChildren` and `IHaveObservableChildrenWithKey`, while changing the types involved.
 99% of code should be identical.

 ### Implementing Functionality with Multiple Interfaces